 Since its identification in December of 2019, the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has infected over 550 million worldwide and caused over 6.3 million deaths.
 In addition to concerns regarding nursing mothers’ vulnerability to COVID-19 and whether they could transmit the infection to their babies during breastfeeding, researchers have also been interested in determining how breastfed infants may acquire immunity against SARS-CoV-2 from infected and/or vaccinated mothers.

 Image Credit: Pixel-Shot / Shutterstock.com

 Maternal health and COVID-19

-Can SARS-CoV-2 enter breast milk?
+Can SARS-CoV-2 enter breastmilk?

 Can breast milk help prevent COVID-19 in babies?

-Although some of the substances found in breast milk could be beneficial to newborns during COVID-19, researchers maintain that there must be a balance between the protective inflammatory substances and those that modulate inflammation to protect the newborn against infection.
+Although some of the substances found in breast milk could benefit newborns during COVID-19, researchers maintain that there must be a balance between the protective inflammatory substances and those that modulate inflammation to protect the newborn against infection.

-Some anti-inflammatory substances that are found in human breast milk include osteoprotegerin, which has been suggested to reduce the inflammatory response by preventing tumor necrosis factor (TNF)-induced inhibition of T cells.
+Some of the anti-inflammatory substances found in human breast milk include osteoprotegerin, which has been suggested to reduce the inflammatory response by preventing tumor necrosis factor (TNF)-induced inhibition of T-cells.
+Epidermal growth factor (EGF) has similar anti-inflammatory properties and can be found in higher concentrations in preterm milk as compared to full-term milk.

 Another anti-inflammatory substance found in human breast milk is lactoferrin, which has been shown to reduce the production of proinflammatory cytokines.
-Epidermal growth factor (EGF) has similar anti-inflammatory properties and can be found in higher concentrations in preterm milk as compared to full-term milk.
+In fact, lactoferrin has been shown to prevent the binding between SARS-CoV-2 and its host cell receptors.